-- A. Psychotropic medication for Members shall be used only for diagnosed psychiatric disorders and: - 1.
-When prescribed by a physician following a psychiatric evaluation; and - After Informed Consent of the Member or Legally Authorized Representative has been obtained. - B. Administration of psychotropic medications to a Member receiving residential services and supports shall: - 1.
-Be as directed in a time-limited prescription of no more than 90 days written by an authorized medical professional and reviewed at least annually by medically licensed provider; - 2.
-Be administered per prescriber's orders; - 3.
-Include regular monitoring of the Member for side effects; - 4.
-Include documentation of the effects of medications and any changes in medication; - 5.
+A. Psychotropic medication for Members shall be used only for diagnosed psychiatric disorders and:

+- 1. When prescribed by a physician following a psychiatric evaluation; and - When the person's Person-Centered Support Plan specifies the use of psychotropic medication, and a Comprehensive Review of the Person's Life Situation and Person-Centered Support Plan has been completed.
+The Person-Centered Support Plan shall explain the specific methodologies, strategies or procedures that will be implemented to assist the person to maintain stability or that will be implemented in a Crisis; - After Informed Consent of the Member or Legally Authorized Representative has been obtained., or pursuant to a valid court order; and - If the member is enrolled in a waiver that requires establishment of a Human Rights Committee, after review by the committee. - B. Administration of psychotropic medications to a Member receiving residential services and supports shall: - 1.
+Be as directed in a time-limited prescription of no more than 90 days written by an authorized medical professional or psychologist and reviewed at least annually by a physician medically licensed provider; - 2.
+Be administered per prescriber's orders;

+- 3. Include regular monitoring of the Member for side effects; - 4.
+Include documentation of the effects of medications and any changes in medication; and, - 5.
 Not be ordered on a PRN or "as needed" basis; and - 6.
 Be reviewed by the Human Rights Committee, if the Member is enrolled in a waiver in which the committee is applicable. - C. The Provider Agency shall ensure all employees and Contractors are aware of and document potential side effects and adverse reactions to psychotropic medications.

-8.7416 Gastrostomy Services for Developmental Disabilities (DD) and Supported Living Services (SLS) Waivers
+8.74167 Gastrostomy Services for Developmental Disabilities (DD) and Supported Living Services (SLS) Waivers